SAP-archive/lumira-extension-da-sample/Installation Instructions.md

 Hardware and software required
 ------------------------------
-Hardware Requirements
+Hardware Requirements
-- Windows computer 32-bit or 64-bit, with at least 4GB RAM
+- Windows computer 32-bit or 64-bit, with at least 4GB RAM
 - 3.5GB hard drive space for the SAP Lumira installation and data

 SAP Software
 - SAP Lumira 1.24 32-bit or 64-bit

-Third-party Software
+Third-party Software
-- Eclipse Luna Java EE IDE for Web Developers
+- Eclipse Luna Java EE IDE for Web Developers
 - Java Development Kit 7, with Update 75 or later, 32-bit or 64-bit
 - JavaScript resources that Eclipse adds automatically are the ECMA* libraries